edsoncassius/edsoncassius.github.io/_projects/5_project.md

 ---
 layout: page
 title: The Great Passage
 description: Android VR game developed on Unity 3D and blender.
-It is a maze game where the user has to go through three different mazes in order to achieve his objective go from hell to heaven.
+It is a maze game where the user has to go through three different mazes in order to achieve his objective to go from hell to heaven.
 img:
 redirect: https://github.com/edsoncassius/TheGreatPassage
 importance: 3